 Students are expected to maintain classroom decorum that includes respect for other students and the instructor, prompt and regular attendance, and an attitude that seeks to take full advantage of the educational opportunity.
 All tobacco-use is prohibited in the classroom.
 You cannot record my lectures without my consent, in order to protect the integrity of my courses.
+Students are not allowed to bring children to class.
 Students are not allowed to bring guests to class, without prior permission.
 Any student caught sleeping during class will be marked absent and dismissed from class for that day.